renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 ## Supported

-Trivy will look for the specified image in a series of locations.
+Vul will look for the specified image in a series of locations.
 By default, it will first look in the local Docker Engine, then Containerd, Podman, and finally container registry.